-Our group has broad research interests in solar energy conversion, bioanalytical chemistry and materials chemistry.
-Categorized as such, however, our projects are often found more exciting when we can disregard the boundaries or depart our comfort zone for at least a while.
-Of course, efforts have been consistently made to turn the items in the comfort zone into our expertise, which include electrochemistry, luminescence (spectroscopy and imaging) and microfabrication.
+Our research interests are generally focused on solar energy conversion, bioanalytical chemistry and materials chemistry.
+Categorized as such, however, we often find it more exciting when we can disregard the boundaries and temporarily step out of our comfort zone.
+Over the past years, we have developed understanding and skills in electrochemistry, luminescence (spectroscopy and imaging) and various microfabrication techniques.

+More than 80% of energy that is enabling our current lifestyle comes from fossil fuels, which are not only finite but can potentially trigger disastrous climate fluctuations.
 Solar energy can potentially cut our dependence on fossil fuels but current technologies suffer from high cost and low efficiency.
 To fully tap its potential, significant advancements both in fundamental understanding and technological innovation are needed in capture and storage of solar energy.
-Our approach to this complex problem is to build a modular thin-film photoconversion model system using solid-supported lipid structures.
-This is apparently inspired by Nature's tremendous success in building photosynthesis systems using these materials.
-With our biomimetic approach, fundamental parameters governing the photoconverting performance can be systematically studied and optimized.
+Our approach to this complex problem is to use natural materials such as lipids to mimic natural photosynthesis - a truly sustainable system that is proven to work at the grandest scale for hundreds of millions of years.
+On the fundamental level, we're building photoconverting cells that contain only one or a few molecular layers of photoactive agents.
+With this approach, fundamental parameters governing the photoconverting performance can be systematically studied and optimized.
 Conventional monolayer-based photoconversion systems typically rely on the covalent linkage of thiol- or silane-functionalized photoactive conjugates on electrodes, which often require nontrivial synthesis in organic media.
 By contrast, our approach takes advantage of the versatile assembly of phospholipids in water and potentially provides an alternative approach to modular photoelectrochemical cell design.

 One of our long-term research goals is to develop integrated chemical systems for sensitive biorecognition and detection.
 While it seems increasingly easy to achieve high-sensitivity detection nowadays, it remains difficult to do it cheaply and reliably.
 Thus, we’ve spent a lot of time thinking about multiplexing and signal amplification.